crimsoncore/thev/src/havoc.md

 ```code
 havoc client
 ```
-We can now log in to our teamserver using the user `Threatadmin` and the password whcih we defined in the custom Havoc C2 profile.
+We can now log in to our teamserver using the user `Threatadmin` and the password which we defined in the custom Havoc C2 profile.

 ![Screenshot](./images/havoc_login.jpg)